 Personal Experience and Recommended Galvanized Utility Trailer

-Another thing i have noticed is they don’t hold up well in winter.
+Another thing I have noticed is they don’t hold up well in winter.
 Here’s the kicker, they do great in snow and actually handle quite well too.
 The drawback is the galvanized coat does not do the best with road salt.
-If you live in a place that uses road salt to melt snow in the winter try to avoid using a galvanized utility trailer during theses times.
+If you live in a place that uses road salt to melt snow in the winter try to avoid using a galvanized utility trailer during these times.

 Lastly, I can’t recommend one specific galvanized utility trailer for you, but I can recommend a brand.
 You see, each camper will have different needs, uses, and size requirements when looking for a trailer.
 There are plenty of options and features depending on what you want.
-I personally have always bought Felling trailers I find there trailers worth the money and love the fact they are built in the USA.
+I personally have always bought Felling trailers I find their trailers worth the money and love the fact they are built in the USA.